murkl/arch-os/setup/README.md

 That is how everything after the installation — a copy of the answers, a shell in the new system, a restart, an unmount — is a task of the `finish` stage like any other, rather than a page of its own.

+`asks:` is what the rollback needs and nothing else does: the snapshots on a disk cannot be listed before that disk has been unlocked and mounted, which is the task before it.
+So the question is asked in the middle of the run, and the `confirm:` under it names the snapshot that was just chosen.

 ## Hooks